-Integrative medicine may be a good fit for those who are interested in taking a deeper look at the cause of their diseases/symptoms and for those who are willing to make some changes to their lifestyle to achieve optimal health or to reduce their medications.
+Integrative medicine may be a good fit for people interested in looking at possible causes of their disease and symptom.
+People willing to make healthy changes to their lifestyle and wanting to take less medications may also found integrative medicine helpful.OR

 - Hormonal issues